Tw1ddle/MarkovNameGenerator/README.md

 ![Screenshot](https://github.com/Tw1ddle/MarkovNameGenerator/blob/master/screenshots/screenshot1.png?raw=true "Screenshot 1")

 ## Notes ##
-Ideas in this project were influenced by [this article](http://www.roguebasin.com/index.php?title=Markov_chains-based_name_generation) by [Dominik Marczuk](http://www.roguebasin.com/index.php?title=User:Dominikmarczuk).
+* Ideas in this project were influenced by [this article](http://www.roguebasin.com/index.php?title=Markov_chains-based_name_generation) by [Dominik Marczuk](http://www.roguebasin.com/index.php?title=User:Dominikmarczuk).
-The internal state of the generator is visualized using [d3.js](http://d3js.org/).
+* The internal state of the generator is visualized using [d3.js](http://d3js.org/).
-Whilst the Markov process library should work on every Haxe target, it has not been tested or optimized for performance, especially on native platforms.
+* The haxelib should function on every Haxe target, but it has not been tested or optimized for performance, especially on native platforms.